The Allen Thomas Group Independent Insurance Agency

 Here are some examples:

-• Business Interruption Insurance: This coverage covers loss of income from an event that caused physical damage to your businesses’’ property.
+• Business Interruption Insurance: This type of coverage covers loss of income from an event that caused physical damage to your business property.
 It includes money needed for expenses like salaries, mortgage/rent payments on the building, utility bills, taxes, and so forth.

-• Cyber Liability Insurance: This add-on coverage provides protection should a cyber threat occur, causing harm to your company website, servers, or sensitive data getting compromised.
+• Cyber Liability Insurance: This is an add-on coverage that provides protection in the event of a cyber threat, causing harm to your company website, servers, or sensitive data getting compromised.

 • Worker’s Compensation Insurance: Worker’s compensation can save businesses thousands in legal fees if an employee gets hurt.
 Think of it as protecting both parties in work-related injuries – employees get covered, and companies avoid litigation when an employee claims compensation.

-Another critical point is that exclusions exist in any BOP policy; for instance:
+Another critical point is that exclusions exist in any policy insurance; for instance:

-Flood coverage, if needed, can be included as an addition to your policy but requires an understanding of where you’re located since ranges may vary.
+Flood coverage, if needed, can be included in a business owner’s policy but requires an understanding of your business location since ranges may vary.

 Additional Facts:

-• According to the Insurance Information Institute, about 40% of small businesses choose to purchase a BOP as their primary insurance coverage.
+• According to the Insurance Information Institute, about 40% of small businesses choose to purchase a business owners insurance as their primary insurance coverage.

-• From 2017-2021, the global commercial insurance market (which includes BOPs) experienced an annual growth rate of around 2.9%, indicating a steady demand for comprehensive insurance packages for businesses.
+• From 2017-2021, the global commercial insurance market experienced an annual growth rate of around 2.9%, indicating a steady demand for comprehensive insurance packages for businesses.

-• A study published in the Journal of Risk and Insurance found that businesses with higher perceived risk were more likely to purchase BOP insurance, suggesting that many business owners recognize the importance of protecting their assets against potential vulnerabilities.
+• A study published in the Journal of Risk and Insurance found that businesses with higher perceived risk were more likely to purchase BOP, suggesting that many business owners recognize the importance of protecting their assets against potential vulnerabilities.

 It is essential to assess your risks and build coverage that includes the necessary layers to reduce your exposure in this analysis.